Asheboro, North Carolina

 Asheboro is a city in and the county seat of Randolph County, North Carolina, United States.
-The population was 25,012 at the 2010 census.
-It is part of the Greensboro–High Point metropolitan area of the Piedmont Triad and is home of the state-owned North Carolina Zoo.
+The population was 27,156 at the 2020 census.
+It is part of the Greensboro-High Point Metropolitan Area of the Piedmont Triad and is home of the state-owned North Carolina Zoo.

 History

 Asheboro was named after Samuel Ashe, the ninth governor of North Carolina (1795–1798), and became the county seat of Randolph County in 1796.
 It was a small village in the 1800s, with a population of less than 200 through the Civil War; its main function was housing the county courthouse, and the town was most active when court was in session.
 Asheboro's population only began to grow significantly following its connection to railroads: the High Point, Randleman, Asheboro and Southern Railroad first served the city in 1889, followed by the Montgomery Railroad in 1896.

 Asheboro emerged as a textile production center in the 20th century with the opening of the Acme Hosiery Mills in 1909.
 After World War II, the city's manufacturing sector grew to include batteries, wires and food products.
 The city's main tourist attraction, the North Carolina Zoo, opened in 1974.

 Asheboro suffered from an economic downturn in the 2000s due to a decline in its traditional manufacturing industries amid increasing competition from overseas; the national news program 60 Minutes described it as a "dying town" in 2012.

+In recent years, Asheboro has flourished into a vibrant city.
+North Carolina's largest economic developments are occurring in Asheboro, and future job growth is strong.

+Housing rehabilitation projects are ensuring safer, more attractive housing for residents.

+In 2015, Sunset Avenue in Downtown Asheboro was named a Great Main Street by the North Carolina Chapter of the American Planning Association.

+In 2016, Asheboro received the All-America City Award, a prestigious award that honors communities developing innovative solutions to pressing problems.
+Asheboro received the award for its efforts to "ensure that all our children are healthy and successful in school and life."